 Legal Requirements For Owning A Gun In New Jersey

 In New Jersey, all gun owners are required to have a valid permit.
 Individuals may apply for a Permit to Purchase a Handgun and/or a Firearms Purchaser Identification Card through their local police department.
 If the individual does not have a local police department, they must submit their application through the New Jersey State Police station that covers their municipality.

 In New Jersey, a permit is required to purchase any of the following firearms:

 - BB gun

 Questions about New Jersey’s gun permit laws?
 Firearm offense attorneys at Aydelotte & Scardella Law LLC are available to answer your questions at no cost to you.
-Contact our office to arrange for your free confidential consultation.
+Contact a qualified Camden Gun Charges Lawyer from our firmto arrange for your free confidential consultation.

 Firearm Penalties Under the New Jersey Graves Act

 New Jersey’s Graves Act imposes mandatory prison sentences for individuals who are charged with unlawful possession of a handgun, shotgun, or rifle.
 Anyone who commits certain crimes while they are in the possession of a firearm will also face mandatory prison time if they are convicted.

 If you are found guilty under the Graves Act, it is a second-degree offense and you face the following penalties: